Skip to main content

 The AI Traffic Funnel: Training, Indexing, Agentic, Visit — and What GA4 Misses

 Most teams measure “AI traffic” with the client-side analytics they already have — Google Analytics 4, Mixpanel, Plausible.
-The tool collapses every AI bot visit and every AI-referred human into a single rolled-up percentage of total traffic, usually a small one.
+The tool collapses every AI bot visit and every AI-referred human into one rolled-up percentage, usually a small one.
 That single number is hiding four completely different things.
-Cloudflare Radar publishes per-vendor crawl-to-referral ratios (pages crawled per 1 human sent back) that hint at the variety sitting underneath the rollup.
-In the July 2025 table: Google Search 5.4 : 1, PerplexityBot 194.8 : 1, GPTBot 1,091 : 1, Anthropic (aggregate across all its crawlers) 38,065 : 1, down from 286,930 : 1 in January — a 7.5× move in six months.
-Same metric, same period, same network.
-Three orders of magnitude apart.
-That spread isn't a leaderboard; it's the first clue that the rolled-up “AI traffic” number on your own dashboard is hiding far more than it shows.
+Cloudflare Radar makes the variety obvious: per-vendor crawl-to-referral ratios (pages crawled per 1 human sent back) at Google Search 5.4 : 1, PerplexityBot 194.8 : 1, GPTBot 1,091 : 1, and Anthropic 38,065 : 1 (July 2025).
+Same metric, same network, same period — three orders of magnitude apart.
+That spread isn't a leaderboard; it's the first clue that the rolled-up “AI traffic” number on your dashboard is hiding far more than it shows.

 And most analytics stacks let you see none of the four.
 Google Analytics 4 doesn't see the bot requests at all — bots don't execute the JavaScript tag GA4 is built around.
 On the human side, cookie-consent studies show 50% to over 60% of users reject cookies when “Reject all” is clearly visible — so GA4 doesn't reliably see the referred humans either.
 The visits happened.
 Your server logs prove it.
 The analytics stack you already pay for treats them as if they never existed.